-Bulgaria: CEO of Bulgarian Energy Holding resigned21.
-August 2020. / SEE Energy News
+Bulgaria: CEO of Bulgarian Energy Holding resigned, SEE Energy News

 CEO of the Bulgarian Energy Holding (BEH) Jacklen Cohen, has resigned for personal reasons, according to the press release from the Bulgarian Ministry of Energy.
 The release reads that the Minister of Energy Temenuzhka Petkova has granted Cohen’s request to be released from the Board of Directors of BEH and will issue shortly an official decision to this effect in her capacity as the Cabinet member exercising the rights of the State as sole owner of the capital of the holding company.
 However, the release does not say who will succeed Cohen as BEH’s CEO.

 Cohen has been BEH’s head since 2019.
 He has headed the holding before, during Borisov’s second cabinet.
 He was CEO of BEH until February 2016, when he was fired by Minister Petkova for failing to provide financial support for energy companies.